ishigupta24/healthcare/README (1).md

 Query 7:

-Query 7displays the name (last name and first name concatenated) of the physician and the amount of billing he has generated.
+Query 7 displays the name (last name and first name concatenated) of the physician and the amount of billing he has generated.
 Order results in a descending value of dollars’ worth of billing.
 <img width="617" alt="Screen Shot 2023-11-03 at 6 08 20 PM" src="https://github.com/ishigupta24/healthcare/assets/148798025/8ca9109f-d8c1-4e5b-bc78-161b9f5d0039">